SNK1510/Workforce-Acquisition-Using-Text-Mining/README.md

 The TF Vectorizer from Scikitlearn library to TF-IDF values were computed to convert the documents into a matrix of TF features.
 This also helped with removing stop words and tokenized words and prepared the documents for cosine similarity.
 The 'comp_description' function returns the resumes with the top cosine values for any JD.

 ## LDA -
-This was used for Topic Modelling - identifying the top topics in each set of documents
+This was used for Topic Modelling - identifying the top topics in the documents and the top words that would come under each topic.gensim.simple_preprocess was used for tokenizing the documents.
+The LDAmodel function from the gensim library was used to get all the topics

+## Results